 The adrenal cortex communicates with the pituitary gland and hypothalamus in the brain.
 The hypothalamus reads the amount of circulating hormones and tells the pituitary to make hormones that directly tell the cortex to make hormones.
 This is called the HPA axis or hypothalamic-pituitary-adrenal axis.

 All hormones are secreted on a circadian rhythm over a 24-hour period.
 Cortisol is especially representative of this rhythm as cortisol production is the highest in the early morning and then slowly tapers off as the day progresses.
 Cortisol levels are lowest at night so that the body can repair itself to the best of its ability.
 You lose two-thirds of your stored sugar while sleeping and cortisol production ensures balanced blood sugar during the night.
-If the adrenals are fatigued, you may have trouble staying asleep as the body will make adrenaline to raise blood sugar due to inadequate cortisol production which is enough to wake you up.
+If the adrenals are out of balance, you may have trouble staying asleep as the body will make adrenaline to raise blood sugar due to inadequate cortisol production which is enough to wake you up.
 If your adrenals are in overdrive with too much cortisol production, then you probably have trouble falling asleep.
-If you are a slow starter in the morning, your adrenals are probably fatigued and can’t make adequate cortisol to raise blood sugar and get you going in the morning.

 - Can’t fall asleep